amolmarutijadhav/rag-llm/docs/api/overview.md

 # API Overview

-The RAG LLM API provides a comprehensive set of endpoints for document processing, question answering, and knowledge management with **full OCR support**, **plugin architecture for external services**, and **optimized performance**.
+The RAG LLM API provides a comprehensive set of endpoints for document processing, question answering, and knowledge management with **full OCR support**, **plugin architecture for external services**, **conversation-aware enhanced chat completions**, and **optimized performance**.

 ## 🚀 Quick Start